Gran Sabana: Mount Roraima

-Mount Roraima is the highest tepui of the National Park.
-It is also known as Blue Mountain or Crystal Mountain, and is considered by the local indigenous population as a divinity.
+Mount Roraima, the highest tepui in Canaima National Park, is also known as Blue Mountain or Crystal Mountain and considered a divinity by the local indigenous population.
 The Pemon believe that most tepuis host powerful spirits or entities which they respect and fear.
-Some of them even make offerings and prayers at the top in their infrequent visits to the tepui (usually as tour guides in exchange for money and/or food).
+Some make offerings and say prayers at the top in their infrequent visits to the tepui, usually as tour guides in exchange for money or food).
 Its height is about 2800 m, and it covers an area of 200 sqkm.
-Its walls, completely vertical, may reach 500 m high.
+Its vertical walls may reach 500 m high.